-The University's Office of International Affairs is an excellent resource for all international students and staff.
+The UK International Center is an excellent resource for all international students and staff.
 They also have additional information and resources for faculty, staff and students planning international travel.

 There are a number of services available to students, faculty and staff, as well as those who support others in need:

 - UK Counseling and Testing Services — 859-257-8701

 - UK REFER Employee Assistance Program — 859-257-1467

 - Work+Life Connections — 859-323-4600 or 859-257-9433